jespajo/votemap/docs/topology.md

 This topology column holds the topology's face IDs for each electorate.

 ```
-    -- @Todo: Use findlayer() to get the layer ID dynamically:
+    -- |Todo: Use findlayer() to get the layer ID dynamically:
     --set topo = createtopogeom('electorates_22_topo', 3, layer_id(findlayer('electorates_22', 'topo')), faces)
     -- Requires Postgis 3.2.0.
 (Not sure if this actually works.)